JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 Get-ChildItem C:\MyCimFile.cim | Mount-CimDiskImage -MountPath C:\MyMountPath -Passthru
 ```

-Mounts the Cim file to a local directory and outputs the results
+Mounts the Cim file to a local directory and outputs the results to the pipeline

 ### EXAMPLE 7:

 ```
 'C:\MyCimFile.cim' | Mount-CimDiskImage -DriveLetter X: -PassThru
 ```
-Mounts the Cim file to the specified drive and outputs the results
+Mounts the Cim file to the specified drive and outputs the results to the pipeline

 ## Parameters